-Between 2011 and 2016 output increased in all of the Commonwealth’s Key Sectors with the exception of Diversified Industrial Manufacturing.
-Four Key Sectors experienced output growth above 15% from 2011-2016: Biopharmaceuticals & Medical Devices (21.7%), Software and Communications Services (19.3%), Scientific, Technical, and Management Services (16.8%), and Financial Services (15.3%).
-In absolute terms, Software & Communications Services, the largest of the Key Sectors in terms of output, is a clear driver of growth in the economy as its output increased by $6.8 billion from 2011-2016.
+Between 2012 and 2017 output increased in most of the Commonwealth’s Key Sectors with the exceptions of Defense Manufacturing & Instrumentation, Diversified Industrial Manufacturing, and Advanced Materials.
+Three Key Sectors experienced output growth above 20% from 2012-2017: Software & Communication Services (24.3%), Biopharmaceuticals, Medical Devices & Hardware (25.5%), and Scientific, Technical & Management Services (21.7%).
+In absolute terms, Software & Communication Services, the largest of the Key Sectors in terms of output, is a clear driver of growth in the economy as its output increased $7.9 billion from 2012-2017.

-Massachusetts’ position as a leader in Biopharmaceuticals & Medical Devices has been further strengthened by the relocation of the headquarters or major R&D facilities of several pharmaceutical companies to the Boston area.
-There are now almost 1,900 establishments in the Biopharmaceuticals and Medical Devices industry in Massachusetts.
+Massachusetts’ position as a leader in Biopharmaceuticals & Medical Devices has been further strengthened by the relocation of headquarters or major facilities of pharmaceutical companies to the Boston area.
+There are now over 2,000 establishments in the Biopharmaceuticals, Medical Devices & Hardware industry in Massachusetts.

-In per capita output, Massachusetts outperforms the LTS average in all Key Sectors except for Advanced Materials.
-Advanced Materials is the Commonwealth’s smallest sector in terms of output and made up only 2.2% of Innovation Economy employment in 2016.
-Massachusetts fares well in comparison to the LTS in most sectors in per capita terms.
-The largest difference in absolute terms is in the Software & Communications Services sector where the state is $2,628 per capita or 73.7% ahead of the LTS average.
-The Financial Services and Healthcare Delivery Sector are also roughly $2,000 per capita ahead of the LTS average.
-Postsecondary Education is 207% higher than the LTS average, the largest difference in percentage terms.
-Massachusetts ranks highest in per capita output, among the LTS States, in Software & Communications Services; Scientific, Technical & Management Services; Biopharmaceuticals, Medical Devices & Hardware; Postsecondary Education, and Healthcare Delivery.
+In per capita output Massachusetts outperforms the LTS average in all Key Sectors except for Advanced Materials.
+Advanced Materials is the Commonwealth’s smallest sector in terms of output and made up only 2.2% of innovation economy employment in 2017.
+The largest difference in absolute terms of per capita output is in the Software & Communication Services sector where the state is $2,377 per capita or 168.2% ahead of the LTS average.
+Financial Services, Healthcare Delivery, and Biopharmaceuticals, Medical Devices & Hardware all are more than $1,500 per capita above the LTS average.
+Postsecondary Education is 188% higher than the LTS average, the largest difference in percentage terms.
+Massachusetts ranks highest in per capita output among the LTS in: Biopharmaceuticals & Medical Devices & Hardware; Healthcare Delivery; Postsecondary Education; Scientific, Technical & Management Services; and Software & Communication Services.